 - Participation in culture and arts activities helps to define who we are as New Zealanders and allows us to express and maintain a sense of identity.
 A high proportion of New Zealanders participate in arts and cultural activities with some of the most popular being reading and listening to music.
 Overall, women participate more than men, and younger people more than older people.
 Maori and Pacific peoples take part in more activities, on average, than other groups. - The proportion of Maori language speakers gives some indication of the health of Maori language.
-Approximately a quarter of Maori, and a very small proportion of others, are fluent enough to hold a conversation in Maori about everyday things.
-Older Maori are more likely to be able to converse in Maori than younger people, and figure prominently among fluent speakers. - Maori medium and Pacific medium models of education have been developed by Maori and Pacific peoples.
-Particularly strong growth has been seen in kōhanga reo, Maori medium education for pre-schoolers.
-There has been an increase in the proportion of Maori school students who receive some of their education in the Maori language during the 1990s.
-In 2000, 1,370 children were receiving their education in a Pacific language.
-For over three-quarters of them that language was Samoan. - Local content on New Zealand television is programmes, usually New Zealand made, that reflect our culture and identity.
-Local content has increased as a proportion of prime time television over the past decade.
-News and current affairs make up the largest portion of local content programming, followed by information programmes, sports, children's programmes and documentaries.
-Maori programmes make up less than five per cent of local content.
+One in four Maori, and a very small proportion of others, are fluent enough to hold a conversation in Maori about everyday things.
+Older Maori are more likely to be able to converse in Maori than younger people, and figure prominently among fluent speakers. - Maori medium and Pacific medium models of education have been developed

+In This Section...